-With respect to the intervention or introduction of third parties in the arbitration proceedings, in accordance with Article 33 of the new Rules, the participation of third parties has been recognised under the conditions set out in Articles 61 to 77 of the New Code of Civil Procedure if such participation is possible based on an arbitration agreement or if the arbitration agreement's effects may be extended to other participants.
+With respect to the intervention or introduction of third parties in the arbitration proceedings, in accordance with Article 16 of the 2018 CICA Rules, the participation of third parties is still being recognised under the conditions set out in Articles 61 to 77 of the New Code of Civil Procedure if such participation is possible based on an arbitration agreement or if the arbitration agreement's effects may be extended to other participants.

-Another significant change in the new Rules of Arbitration is the extension of the term during which a party may request the amendment of clerical errors, an interpretation of the judgment or an addition to arbitral decisions, as well as of the term for invoking the exception for lack of jurisdiction of the arbitration tribunal.
-While the previous Rules provided a term of 10 days for requests for such amendment, interpretation or addition, the revised Rules have extended this term to 15 days.
+The possibility to request the amendment of clerical errors, an interpretation of the judgment or even request a supplement to arbitral decisions, as well as of the term for invoking the exception for lack of jurisdiction of the arbitration tribunal in 15 days has been maintained by the 2018 CICA Rules.